Roy Lichtenstein

+Roy Fox Lichtenstein (/ˈlɪktənˌstaɪn/ LIK-tən-STYN; October 27, 1923 – September 29, 1997) was an American pop artist.
+He rose to prominence in the 1960s through pieces which were inspired by popular advertising and the comic book style.
+Much of his work explores the relationship between fine art, advertising, and consumerism.

-Whaam! and Drowning Girl are generally regarded as Lichtenstein's most famous works.
-Drowning Girl, Whaam!, and Look Mickey are regarded as his most influential works.
-His most expensive piece is Masterpiece, which was sold for $165 million in January 2017.
+Whaam!, Drowning Girl, and Look Mickey proved to be Lichtenstein's most influential works.
+His most expensive piece is Masterpiece, which was sold for $165 million in 2017.

+Lichtenstein's paintings were exhibited at the Leo Castelli Gallery in New York City, which represented him from 1961 onwards.
+His artwork was considered to be "disruptive".
+Lichtenstein described pop art as "not 'American' painting but actually industrial painting".

 Early years

-Lichtenstein was born into an upper middle class German-Jewish family in New York City.
-His father, Milton, was a real estate broker, his mother, Beatrice (née Werner), a homemaker.
-He was raised on New York City's Upper West Side and attended public school until the age of twelve.
-He then attended New York's Dwight School, graduating from there in 1940.
-Lichtenstein first became interested in art and design as a hobby, through school.
-He was an avid jazz fan, often attending concerts at the Apollo Theater in Harlem.
+Lichtenstein was born on October 27, 1923, into an upper middle class German-Jewish family in New York City.
+His father, Milton, was a real estate broker, and his mother, Beatrice (née Werner), a homemaker.
+Lichtenstein was raised on New York City's Upper West Side and attended public school until he was 12.
+Lichtenstein then attended New York's Dwight School, graduating in 1940.
+He first became interested in art and design as a hobby, through school.
+Lichtenstein was an avid jazz fan, often attending concerts at the Apollo Theater in Harlem.
 He frequently drew portraits of the musicians playing their instruments.
-In his last year of high school, 1939, Lichtenstein enrolled in summer classes at the Art Students League of New York, where he worked under the tutelage of Reginald Marsh.
+In 1939, his last year of high school, Lichtenstein enrolled in summer classes at the Art Students League of New York, where he worked under the tutelage of Reginald Marsh.